pl80tech/CarND-Traffic-Sign-Classifier/Writeup.md

 <img src="test_images/00115.jpg" width=150 title="00115.jpg (converted from ppm file)"/>
 <img src="test_images/00184.jpg" width=150 title="00184.jpg (converted from ppm file)"/>

-The first image might be difficult to classify because ...
+The fourth image might be difficult to classify because it has low quality and even difficult for human eye.
+Other images are clearer so they may be classified correctly.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).